 I love working with clients one-on-one, but there's something special that happens in the group setting as the participants realize (and as several participants commented in the end-of-program survey), "It's really helpful to know I'm not alone with my struggles."

-I recently concluded two Eating for Wellness group health coaching programs in partnership with Charm City Run, where I had the distinct pleasure of helping 30 men and women articulate their health and fitness goals and to help them make progress toward achieving them over a short 4-week session.
+This spring, I led two Eating for Wellness group health coaching programs where I had the distinct pleasure of helping 30 men and women articulate their health and fitness goals and to help them make progress toward achieving them over a short 4-week session.
 While everyone's health and fitness journey is unique, I'll be damned if we don't all bump into the same obstacles:

 - Food is delicious, including the kind that doesn't support our health goals